davmlaw/2022_practical_github_repositories/README.md

 ## Data files

-The "data" and "doc" directories contains 35 files each:
+The "data" directories contains 35 files each:

 ```
 BIOINF_3000_2022-1